 * * *

 Our first parents bear the consequences of their sin, the land stubbornly yields thorns and thistles which they prune by the sweat of their brows.
-Eden remains a memory, but still the earth yields its abundance; they enjoy the pleasures of marriage and family life; they get to taste the goodness of the Lord in the land of the living, as we, the flawed, taste it.
+Eden remains a memory, but still the earth yields its abundance; they enjoy marriage and family life; they get to taste the goodness of the Lord in the land of the living, as we, the flawed, taste it.